All You Should Know About Comprehensive Car Insurance

 Age of the driver

-For young drivers under 25 years old, it is more likely they will be paying higher premiums for car insurance, given that they are deemed to be more accident-prone than drivers of any other age group.
+For young drivers under 25 years old, it is more likely they will be paying higher premiums for car insurance.
+Because they are deemed to be more accident-prone than drivers of any other age group.
 Young male drivers especially have been statistically identified to be the most at-risk demographic.
 Thus, if you want to save money on insurance, you could restrict drivers in your family to only adults aged over 25.

 Driving record and accident history

-If you’ve had a relatively safe driving history, you are typically regarded as low risk to the insurance companies.
+If you’ve had a relatively safe driving history, you are typically regarded as low risk to the insurance companies when it comes to comprehensive car insurance.
 This can result in No Claim Discounts to your payable premiums, which can be quite sizeable.
-On the contrary, if you have been a reckless driver, you are more likely to be paying higher premiums as you’ve been identified to be a high-risk client to the insurers.
+On the contrary, if you have been a reckless driver, you are more likely to be paying higher premiums as you are a high-risk client to the insurers.

 Type and Age of Vehicle